michaelborck-books/ai-as-a-teaching-partner/booklet/appendix-b-workshop-guide.md

 **If someone says:** "This is just a fad / AI will make students lazy / This undermines real learning"

 **Respond with:**
 > "I hear your concern.
-Let me ask—what do you most wish your students could practice before they face high-stakes assessments?
+Let me ask,what do you most wish your students could practice before they face high-stakes assessments?
 [Listen] This is a tool for scaling that practice.
 You still design the learning, set the standards, and grade the work.
 AI just makes personalised practice feasible for all students, not just a lucky few."

 ### Managing Enthusiasm

 **If someone wants to immediately overhaul their entire curriculum:**

 **Respond with:**
 > "I love your enthusiasm!
-I'd encourage starting with one small experiment first—maybe just one assignment or one in-class activity.
+I'd encourage starting with one small experiment first,maybe just one assignment or one in-class activity.
 Test it, get student feedback, refine it.
 Then expand.
 Small pilots reduce risk and help you learn what works in your specific context."

 ### Managing Technical Anxiety

 **If someone says:** "I'm not good with technology"

 **Respond with:**
 > "You don't need to be.
 If you can type a question into Google, you can use AI.
-Let me show you again—it's literally just typing instructions and reading what comes back.
+Let me show you again,it's literally just typing instructions and reading what comes back.
 The challenge is pedagogical, not technical: What do you want students to learn?
 How will you assess it?
 Those are teaching questions, not tech questions."

----
+,

 ## Key Messages to Reinforce Throughout